secureCodeBox/secureCodeBox/documentation/docs/11-telemetry.md

 The total number of datapoints collected is extremely small, and they are individually evaluated to ensure that the submitted data is as anonymous as possible.

 - Installed version of the secureCodeBox Operator (e.g. `v2.0.0`)
-- List of installed ScanTypes across all kubernetes Namespaces: (e.g. `['nmap', 'zap-baseline']`).
+- List of installed ScanTypes across all kubernetes Namespaces: (e.g. `['nmap', 'zap-automation-framework']`).
 Unofficial ScanTypes are reported as `other`, to avoid submission of confidential data.

 ## Collection Interval